holtrop/propane/doc/user_guide.md

 These structure names can be modified by using the `tree_prefix` or `tree_suffix` statements in the grammar file.
-The field names that point to instances of the structures are not affected by the `tree_prefix` or `tree_suffix` values.
+The field names that refer to instances of the structures are not affected by the `tree_prefix` or `tree_suffix` values.

 For example, if the following two lines were added to the example above: